 Change and Social Organization

 Anthropologists study social organization at a point in time, when they visit a community.
-Archaeologists, on the other hand, by and large study a society after it has ended, and so archaeologists must study the palimpsest of social organization: the ruins of a community contains the entire set of changes over time.
-It's tricky.
+Archaeologists, on the other hand, study a society after it has ended, and so archaeologists must study the palimpsest of social organization: the ruins of a community contains the entire set of changes over time.
+And since we've already seen how societies change over time, it's tricky.

 Archaeologists look for clues to the changing or static social organization of the people who occupied a particular site by looking for at historical documentation, concentrations of artifacts in a site, settlement patterns, grave goods, stable isotope and DNA analysis and lots of other considerations.